Moving through the OSCE stations

 Physical arrangement of stations

 Each examination station is unique.
 The equipment, setting, and SP in the station will vary depending on the purpose of the station.
-For example, if a physical examination is part of the station, you can expect to find:

 A copy of the candidate instructions will be provided inside each station for you to refer to, if necessary.
 There is no penalty to review this information during the course of the station.

 If the station requires other materials, such as a growth chart, lab results or other relevant information, these will be in the station, and sometimes posted outside the station as well.
 At times, the props will only be available upon request or if you indicate the need for them, such as information about a patient’s vital signs.

 PEs will be observing, assessing and recording your performance while you interact with the SP.
 You do not need to introduce yourself to the PE.

 Candidates have reported feeling nervous about a PE’s facial expression or making marks on the score sheet.
 Do your best to focus on the patient and demonstrate your clinical competence without focusing on the examiner.

 There are some situations in which you will interact with the PE.
 For example:

 - Confirming your candidate identification number as you enter the station